The Daggy Gallery

 If ever a party invite was handed out or an event was

-announced I was always there because I knew that one day
+announced I was always there because I knew one day all

-families, mortgages and as a result the party scene would
+families, mortgages, etc and as a result the party scene

-Alas that prediction turned out to be 100% true but I'm OK with the quieter scene these days because I know that in my hey day I partied to the max!
+Alas that prediction turned out to be 100% true, but I'm OK with it because I know that in my day I partied to the max!

 case of "the boys are back in town!"
 Now